marco12893/akuntansi/projectx/README.md

 id_row = db.execute("SELECT last_insert_rowid() AS id")
 id = id_row[0]["id"]
 ```

-Inserts the current date when the general or adjustment journal is inputted and gets its ID
+Inserts all of the inputted data into the general or adjustment journal
 ```
 if request.form.get("journal") == "General Journal":
     db.execute(